How to grow cucumbers in a greenhouse: tips & advantages

 Companion plants for cucumbers can include:

-Polyculture or mixed culture gardening doesn’t just work outside in the garden, it can be beneficial inside a greenhouse as well.
-To learn more about polyculture gardening and its many benefits you can read our specialist article here.
+Polyculture or mixed culture gardening does not just work outside in the garden, it can be beneficial inside a greenhouse as well.

 Cucumber plant care in the greenhouse